AkshayRaul/DevOps-Pipeline/README.md

 3. Converting 0 to 1 or 1 to 0
 4. Converting && to || or || to &&

-We choose the API directory in Controllers for our Fuzzer.
+We choose the `API` directory in `Controllers` of iTrust for our Fuzzer.
 These files include, but are not limited to:
 1. APIPatientController.java
 2. APIFoodDiaryController.java
 3. APIAppointmentRequestController.java